jyzgo/Vimouse/README.md

 - All defined tags appear highlighted on screen
 - Press the corresponding letter (e.g., `A`) to **move the cursor to that tag**
 - Tag Mode exits automatically after navigation
+- Click tag with mouse will delete it.

 ---